Joel Hayward: Hayward and Islam

-M.A. thesis
+1991 Master's thesis

-Hayward's 1991 M.A. thesis was submitted in 1993 yet was unavailable for public study until 1999.
-When it became available, it ignited controversy.
-Hayward was accused of advancing arguments which gave credence to Holocaust deniers.
+Hayward's 1991 M.A. thesis was judged the best history thesis of his year and it won him the Sir James Hight Memorial Prize for "excellence" and the honour of wearing the Philip Ross May Gown at the graduation ceremony.
+The thesis was submitted in 1993 yet was unavailable for public study until 1999.
+When it became available, Hayward was accused of advancing arguments which gave credence to Holocaust deniers.
 In 2000, at the request of the New Zealand Jewish Council, the University of Canterbury convened a "Working Party" which issued a report admonishing the university for inadequately supervising Hayward's work.
-The report found that Hayward's thesis "demonstrates impressive industry and intelligence" and did not "establish dishonesty" on his part, but it was also "seriously flawed".
-Subsequent to the issuance of the Working Party's report, the university apologized to the New Zealand Jewish community, as Hayward also had earlier in the year.
-Hayward has always repudiated the errors in his thesis, saying that they were the result of inadequate scholarly preparation for such a complex topic, but Holocaust deniers initially cited the thesis as evidence of academic support for their positions.
-In 2000, Holocaust denier David Irving praised Hayward's work as a "landmark in the turning of the tide in the favour of historical revisionism".
+The report found that Hayward's thesis showed significant industry and no evidence of dishonesty but was "seriously flawed".
+Subsequent to the issuance of the Working Party's report, the university apologized to the New Zealand Jewish community.
+Hayward admitted inexperience and regret over his thesis.

+The thesis was embargoed for an unusually long period, and he requested its removal from the university library, which was denied.

+Academics, politicians, and community leaders, including Act MP Rodney Hide and Roger Kerr, petitioned to clear Hayward's name and decry University of Canterbury's handling of the thesis issue.

-Despite these issues, Hayward clearly upholds the sound and accepted scholarly assessment of the Holocaust.
-In 2010 he described it as "one of history's vilest crimes ... involving the organised murder of millions of Jews" and in 2011 he similarly wrote: "The Holocaust of the Jews in the Second World War, one of history's vilest crimes, involved the organised murder of six million Jews by Germans and others who considered themselves Christians or at least members of the Christian value system."
+Despite what transpired, Hayward clearly upholds the sound and accepted scholarly assessment of the Holocaust.
+In 2010 he described it as "one of history’s vilest crimes … involving the organised murder of millions of Jews" and in 2011 he similarly wrote: "The Holocaust of the Jews in the Second World War, one of history’s vilest crimes, involved the organised murder of six million Jews by Germans and others who considered themselves Christians or at least members of the Christian value system."
 Likewise, in his 2012 book, Warfare in the Quran, he criticised "the undoubted evils of Nazism".
-In a 2018 interview, he said: "I can't help but conclude that humans are, by and large, rather unkind to each other and sometimes utterly hateful. ...
-How else can we explain ordinary German soldiers and paramilitary people murdering six million Jewish civilians in history's greatest atrocity?"
+In a 2018 interview, he said: "I can’t help but conclude that humans are, by and large, rather unkind to each other and sometimes utterly hateful. … How else can we explain ordinary German soldiers and paramilitary people murdering six million Jewish civilians in history’s greatest atrocity?”

+Libel suit

+In October 2013, Hayward prevailed in a libel case against The Mail on Sunday and The Daily Mail, which had wrongly alleged that Hayward had unfairly favoured Muslim students at the RAF College, and he was awarded a retraction, an apology, and damages described as "substantial."